yardsale8/stat489_book/_sources/SequentialDataStructuresInPython/SequenceMethodsandWorkingwithStringsAndLists.txt

      alist = alist.pop(0)
      print(alist)

 .. note::

     This workspace is provided for your convenience.
 You can use this activecode window to try out anything you like.

-   .. activecode:: scratch_09_03
+    .. activecode:: scratch_08_01

 Strings and Lists
 -----------------

 Two of the most useful methods on strings involve lists of strings.
 The ``split`` method breaks a string into a list of words.
 By default, any number of whitespace characters is considered a word boundary.

-.. activecode:: ch09_split1
+.. ipython:: python

     song = "The rain in Spain..."
     wds = song.split()
-    print(wds)
+    wds

 An optional argument called a **delimiter** can be used to specify which characters to use as word boundaries.
 The following example uses the string ``ai`` as the delimiter:

-.. activecode:: ch09_split2
+.. ipython:: python

-    song = "The rain in Spain..."
     wds = song.split('ai')
-    print(wds)
+    wds

 Notice that the delimiter doesn't appear in the result.

 The inverse of the ``split`` method is ``join``.
 You choose a desired **separator** string, (often called the *glue*) and join the list with the glue between each of the elements.

-.. activecode:: ch09_join
+.. ipython:: python

     wds = ["red", "blue", "green"]
     glue = ';'
     s = glue.join(wds)
-    print(s)
-    print(wds)

-    print("***".join(wds))
-    print("".join(wds))
+    s
+    wds

+    "***".join(wds)
+    "".join(wds)

 The list that you glue together (``wds`` in this example) is not modified.
 Also, you can use empty glue or multi-character strings as glue.